BreezeWhite/thsr-ticket-rs/README.md

 thsr --date 2025/01/1
 thsr --date 2025/1/1

-# To use membership, you need to explicitly specify the flat `--membership-id`.
+# To use membership, you need to explicitly specify the flag `--membership-id`.
 # The default booking process does not include entering membership.
 thsr --memberhip-id <your_id_here>
 ```